 [Section 23B inserted by No. 20 of 2002 s.
-138(1) 5.]
+138(1) 6.]

-24. Jurisdiction to decide whether matter is industrial
+24. Industrial matters, Commission may decide what are

 (1) The Commission has jurisdiction to determine in any proceedings before it whether any matter to which those proceedings relate is an industrial matter and a finding by the Commission on that question is, subject to sections 49 and 90, final and conclusive with respect to those proceedings.